OleksiiKova/build_master_shop/README.md

 4. [EPIC: Customer Support](https://github.com/OleksiiKova/build_master_shop/issues/25)
 5. [EPIC: Cart & Orders](https://github.com/OleksiiKova/build_master_shop/issues/14)

-The MoSCoW Method of Prioritization was employed to categorize each User Story into Must Have, Should Have, or Could Have priorities.
-Some features were labeled as Won't Have and deferred to the Backlog for potential future development.
-This approach helped to maintain a strong focus on the Minimum Viable Product (MVP), ensuring that essential features, such as product catalog browsing, user authentication, and checkout, were prioritized.
+The MoSCoW method of prioritisation was employed to categorise each user story into Must Have, Should Have, or Could Have priorities.
+Some features were labelled as Won't Have and deferred to the Backlog for potential future development.
+This approach helped to maintain a strong focus on the Minimum Viable Product (MVP), ensuring that essential features, such as product catalogue browsing, user authentication, and checkout, were prioritised.

-Overall, implementing Agile Methodology, combined with the MoSCoW prioritization technique, proved highly effective.
-This approach kept development organized and facilitated better time management by ensuring that the most valuable features were addressed first.
+Overall, implementing Agile methodology, combined with the MoSCoW prioritisation technique, proved highly effective.
+This approach kept development organised and facilitated better time management by ensuring that the most valuable features were addressed first.
 While I did not set rigid timeframes for each iteration, moving tasks from To Do to Done was both motivating and provided a tangible sense of progress.

 [Back To Top](#table-of-contents)

 ## UX

 ### Strategy
 Build Master Shop aims to deliver a seamless and enjoyable shopping experience for customers seeking high-quality tools and workwear.
-The website’s primary features include a comprehensive product catalog, easy-to-navigate categories, and a streamlined checkout process.
+The website’s primary features include a comprehensive product catalogue, easy-to-navigate categories, and a streamlined checkout process.
 Additionally, the site highlights the brand's commitment to quality and customer satisfaction, with detailed product descriptions and usage guides for each item.
-A "Why Choose Us" section emphasizes the advantages of purchasing through Build Master Shop, building trust with customers and setting the brand apart in the market.
+A "Why Choose Us" section emphasises the advantages of purchasing through Build Master Shop, building trust with customers and setting the brand apart in the market.

 ### Scope
-Functional Specifications: Key functionalities include user registration and authentication, product inventory management by administrators, a personalized profile for customers, and a shopping cart for managing selected products.
-Customers can search, filter, and sort through the product catalog to find specific items, with options to read and leave product reviews.
-Additional features include viewing order history, tracking current orders, and accessing customer support for inquiries or assistance with purchases.
+Functional Specifications: Key functionalities include user registration and authentication, product inventory management by administrators, a personalised profile for customers, and a shopping cart for managing selected products.
+Customers can search, filter, and sort through the product catalogue to find specific items, with options to read and leave product reviews.
+Additional features include viewing order history, tracking current orders, and accessing customer support for enquiries or assistance with purchases.

-Content Requirements: Engaging content will include product descriptions, usage tips, brand information to help customers make informed purchasing decisions.
+Content Requirements: Engaging content will include product descriptions, usage tips, and brand information to help customers make informed purchasing decisions.
 Each product listing will contain detailed specifications, designed to support both professionals and DIY enthusiasts in selecting the right tools and workwear.

 ### Structure
 The site structure is designed to guide users intuitively from browsing products to completing purchases.
-The information architecture is organized to provide a logical and seamless user flow, with easily accessible pages for the home, product categories, cart, and checkout, enhancing overall usability.
+The information architecture is organised to provide a logical and seamless user flow, with easily accessible pages for the home, product categories, cart, and checkout, enhancing overall usability.

 The navbar displays the Build Master Shop logo consistently across all pages and devices, reinforcing brand identity.
-Optimized for mobile users, the navbar features a responsive toggler that collapses the menu for a cleaner view on smaller screens.
+Optimised for mobile users, the navbar features a responsive toggler that collapses the menu for a cleaner view on smaller screens.
 Links to essential pages, including Home and Products Categories are prominently displayed.
-For logged-in users, a profile icon provides access to personalized options such as my profile (include default delivery information and order history), my reviews, and my wishlist.
+For logged-in users, a profile icon provides access to personalised options such as my profile (include default delivery information and order history), my reviews, and my wishlist.
 New visitors or users not yet signed in will see links to Login and Register, ensuring a smooth onboarding experience.

 Call to Action (CTA) Placement: Key CTAs are strategically placed to drive conversions.
 For instance, on the Home page, the "Shop Now" button is prominently displayed, encouraging users to begin browsing immediately.
 On product pages, the "Add to Cart" button is clearly highlighted to facilitate quick actions.
 On the blog page, the "Shop Now" button is also available, allowing readers to transition seamlessly from reading informative articles to browsing related products.
 This design ensures that critical CTAs are easily visible, enhancing user engagement and promoting conversions.

 The footer of the Build Master Shop website offers users easy access to essential information, including contact details (phone and email), policy links, and social media channels.
 The Contact Information section provides users with a phone number and email address for quick support.
 The Stay Connected area includes a link to our Facebook page, allowing customers to stay updated and engaged with the brand on social media.
 For easy navigation, the Our Links section contains direct links to key pages like the Blog and Contact Us pages, giving users quick access to content and support resources.
 There’s also a Useful Links section, featuring external resources like the Health and Safety Authority (HSA), which provides additional industry-related information.
 The Policies section includes links to our Privacy Policy and Terms of Service, promoting transparency and ensuring users can conveniently access important legal information.
 Finally, a Subscribe form allows users to sign up for updates, offering an opportunity to stay informed about new products, promotions, and company news.
-This organized and informative footer supports user convenience and trust, enhancing their overall experience on the site.
+This organised and informative footer supports user convenience and trust, enhancing their overall experience on the site.

 ### Skeleton

 #### Wireframes

 The website is designed to be clear and simple.
 To create the wireframe I used Balsamiq software.
 During the design phase, some elements were modified to enhance the user experience.
-PDF file with my wireframe you cand find [here](static/images/readme_images/balsamiq-build-master.pdf).
+PDF file with my wireframe you can find [here](static/images/readme_images/balsamiq-build-master.pdf).

 #### Database structure
 After deciding on the project's features, I used Lucidchart to plan the database structure.
 The diagram below serves as an initial guide, illustrating the types of data and their relationships.